helenamartinezpijuan/helenamartinezpijuan/README.md

 ### **Secondary & Experimental Work:**

 *(For more projects, including game jam entries and web development experiments, please visit my other profile: **[guildedCucumber](https://github.com/guildedCucumber)`*`)*

+*   **[Building a website from scratch: Recetario de Hyrule](https://github.com/helenamartinezpijuan/recetario-hyrule)** | `HTML5` `CSS3` `PHP` `JQuery` `Ajax` `InfinityFree hosting`
+    A website created from scratch.
+I designed my own database with hundreds of recipes and ingredients found in the fictional world of Hyrule from The Legend of Zelda: Breath of the Wild (2017, Nintendo) with the aim of offering a fast and easy way to look up combinations online for players.

 *   **[The T.R.I.P.
 (In Development)](no link available yet)** | `C#` `Unity`
     A narrative-driven text-based adventure game currently in active development.
 The project focuses on complex branching dialogue systems, immersive world-building, and a unique psychological thriller narrative, built with a custom toolset in Unity.